8 Sightseeing Tours and Shore Excursions:

 Day 4 – Bratislava, SLOVAKIA (B, L, D)

 Welcome to Slovakia!
-Enjoy a morning walking/mini train tour of this lovely city with its famous St. Martin’s Cathedral and the Primate’s Palace followed by a walk through the Old Town.
+Enjoy a morning walking/mini train tour of this lovely city with its famous St. Martin’s Cathedral followed by a walk through the Old Town.
 Enjoy free time for shopping and strolling and return to the ship for lunch.
-Dinner and an evening free to waltz the night away or join afternoon optional tour to Red Stone Castle!
+The balance of the day is free to explore on your own.

 Day 5 – Budapest, HUNGARY (B, L, D)